Fly Fishing Pyramid Lake Nevada for Trophy Lahontan Cutthroat Trout (20+ lb)

 Pyramid Lake Guide List

 It can be very expensive to be a guide at Pyramid Lake.
 It costs $7,500 to guide the shoreline and $7,500 to guide from a Boat.
 Additionally, Pyramid Lake Boat Charter fishing guides must be Certified United States Coast Guard Captains.
-Click the following link to see the approved Pyramid Lake Fishing Guide list.
+Click the following link to see the approved Pyramid Lake Fishing Guide list or go here to learn more about our Pyramid Lake fly fishing guide services.

 “It’s a crisp morning, you are on a amazing center console boat, and you’ve cast your fly into the azure waters of Pyramid Lake.
 The anticipation builds as your line slightly moves, you set the hook, and then… BAM!
 Your reel screams, and you know you’re in for the fight of your life”.